 If you sell a novelty item, you’re likely to get spikes of custom around specific holiday periods where people are more likely to buy presents for others.
-However, if you want all year-round custom, then see if your product lends itself to a subscription model.
+However, if you want all-year-round custom, then see if your product lends itself to a subscription model.

-Healthy snacks sent right to your letterbox.
+Healthy snacks are sent right to your letterbox.
 You can choose the frequency and update your preferences based on whether or not you liked the items you received.

 Benefits of Graze:

 - They promote healthy eating.
 Their portion sizes are small, but it means you don’t sit down and eat a whole share bag of snacks in one sitting.

 - The box fits through your letterbox.
 Nothing worse than not being in to receive a parcel and having to go and collect it from the local sorting house.
 Because their parcel fits right into your letterbox, you just pick it up whenever you get home.

 - They play on the element of surprise.
 There’s a great feeling about opening your Graze box, to find out what treats you’ve been offered this week.

 So why not see if your product lends itself to the subscription model.
 Keep in mind, if your product is something people only buy once or twice a year, it might not work but for products like: